Mouth of Truth

-The Mouth of Truth (Bocca della Veritá) is an enormous marble mask that is famous worldwide and was said to bite the hand of those who lied.
+Situated in the portico of Santa Maria in Cosmedin Church, the Mouth of Truth (Bocca della Veritá) is a worldwide-famous enormous marble mask said to bite the hand of those who lied.

 The huge legendary sculpture has a diameter of 1.75 meters and is dedicated to the God of the Sea, represented by a male bearded face with holes for the eyes, nose and mouth.